-This is an ever-illusive problem for actors that numerous theorists deal with.
-How to be perfectly present, playing moment to moment, responding to new information all whilst knowing when and how the scene or story ends.
-When we first read a script we have an immediate impulse of how it is to be played.
-As we read the lines for the first time out loud they inevitably fall flat and not how we imagined, because the information is no longer new, and we know how the scene progresses.
+This is an ever-elusive problem for actors that numerous theorists deal with.
+How to be perfectly present: playing moment to moment, responding to new information all whilst knowing when and how the scene or story ends.
+When we first read a script, we have an immediate impulse of how it is to be played.
+As we read the lines for the first time out loud they inevitably fall flat and not how we imagined, because the information is no longer new and we know how the scene progresses.
 Tricking ourselves out of this is of utmost importance to a fully embodied performance.

-Whilst there are again a number of different exercises for this problem and many theorists are dedicated to it (Meisner, Ed Asner and Moss to name a few), for me this is more a case of what not to do, rather then what to do.
+While there are again a number of different exercises for this problem and many theorists are dedicated to it (Sanford Meisner, Ed Asner and Larry Moss to name a few), for me this is more a case of what not to do, rather then what to do.

 Most actors drill their lines into the ground, rote learning not just the lines, but how they are going to perform them.
-Everything is decided upon before you play the scene, regardless of how the actor is feeling on the day or the input of the scene partner.
-This makes it IMPOSSIBLE to be present because you are no longer reacting to anything, you are playing a predetermined set of responses closer to a computer program then an actor.
+Everything is decided before you play the scene, regardless of how the actor is feeling on the day or the input of the scene partner.
+This makes it IMPOSSIBLE to be present, because you are no longer reacting to anything, you are playing a predetermined set of responses closer to a computer program than an actor.

-Learn your lines but not your performance.
-Then find a million ways to play them.
-Never decide on a ‘final’ performance, and allow yourself open to play and adjust.
-The more options you play with the more ways you have practiced responding.
-Then on the day trust your instincts and allow yourself to be surprised.
+Learn your lines, but not your performance.
+Keep yourself open to play and adjust on the day, as your scene partner and director will have just as many provocations to throw at you as you’ve prepared at home.
+The more options you play consider, the more you will be ready to take on whatever your collaborators throw at you.
+Trust your instincts and allow yourself to be surprised.
 This may seem scary, but is exactly what is meant by ‘being bold’ or ‘brave choices’.
 Nothing is gained by playing it safe.

 Script and scene analysis is essential to making good choices as an actor.
 Anyone that has sat in on a development, written a script or studied literature know how important structure is for a story.
 In fact, story structure is one of the few universal similarities between cultures worldwide, even if the telling may differ.
 We often forget as actors that that is exactly what we are a part of – a story.
 Not paying attention to the structure of it can mean we not only miss opportunities to demonstrate range, but we risk missing the point or flow of the scene entirely.